grafana/grafana/docs/sources/panels/field-options/configure-all-fields.md

 ## Change a field option

+You can change as many options as you want to.

 1. Navigate to the panel you want to edit, click the panel title, and then click **Edit**.
 1. Click the **Field** tab.
 1. Find the option you want to change.
 You can define:
    - [Standard field options]({{< relref "standard-field-options.md" >}}),apply to all visualizations that allow transformations.
    - [Table field options]({{< relref "table-options.md" >}}), which only apply to table visualizations.
-1. Enter options by adding values in the fields.
+1. Add options by adding values in the fields.
 To return options to default values, delete the white text in the fields.
 1. When finished, click **Save** to save all panel edits to the dashboard.

 ## Field option example